 grep SYNC /etc/make.conf >> /root/livecd/source/etc/make.conf grep GENTOO_MIRROR /etc/make.conf >> /root/livecd/source/etc/make.confThen edit the file to remove duplicate SYNC or GENTOO_MIRROR lines if needed

-To avoid generating too much traffic with the public sync servers, please make sure you don't sync more than once a day.
+To avoid generating too much traffic with the public sync servers, it's recommended not to sync with them more than once a day.
 This will help ensure that these free servers remain available to you and everyone else.

 nano /etc/ntpd.confBy default, the NTP server doesn't listen on any ports or allow other hosts to synchronize their time with it, as a security measure.
-Note: occasionally you may see that the time isn't correctly set, especially if you have had your build environment suspended (not actually running in VMWare).
-You may tell the NTP server to restart (when the configuration will cause the time to be reset) by running this command:
+Note: occasionally you may see that the time isn't correctly set, especially if your base environment was in a suspended virtual machine.
+You may tell the NTP server to restart (when the configuration will cause the time to be updated) by running this command:

-After you have configured the base environment, you should update it with newer software versions, fixes for security vulnerabilities, etc., like any other Gentoo system:
+After you have configured the base environment, you should update it with newer software versions, like any other Gentoo system:

 emerge –-sync # not needed if run earlier that day in the build environment emerge -aD --update --tree world

-Make sure when you update configuration files (like with
+Make sure when you update configuration files (with

 or other means) that you don't accidentally overwrite the important